WHAT IS PUPIL PREMIUM?

 The Pupil Premium was introduced in April 2011 and is allocated to schools to enhance the provision for pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’) Schools also receive funding for children who have been looked after continuously for more than six months and children of service personnel.

 This additional funding is given to schools so that the school can support disadvantaged pupils and close the attainment gap between them and their peers.
-The funding allocation for the Academic year is as follows:
+The funding allocation includes for looked-after children who:

 The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.